-Bit Field Name Description 0 Synthetic If set then this point was created by a technique other than direct observation such as digitized from a photogrammetric stereo model or by traversing a waveform.
+Bit Field Name Description 0 Synthetic If set, this point was created by a technique other than direct observation such as digitized from a photogrammetric stereo model or by traversing a waveform.
 Point attribute interpretation might dif- fer from non-Synthetic points.
 Unused attributes must be set to the appropriate default value.
-1 Key-Point If set, this point is considered to be a model key point and thus generally should not be withheld in a thinning algorithm.
+1 Key-Point If set, this point is considered to be a model key- point and therefore generally should not be with- held in a thinning algorithm.
 2 Withheld If set, this point should not be included in process- ing (synonymous with Deleted).
 3 Overlap If set, this point is within the overlap region of two or more swaths or takes.
-Setting this bit is not mandatory (unless, of course, it is mandated by a particular delivery specification) but allows Classi- fication of overlap points to be preserved.
+Setting this bit is not mandatory (unless required by a specification other than this document) but allows Classification of overlap points to be preserved.